Best LASIK Surgeon In Plattsburgh, NY

 Why trust us?

 VisionCenter is committed to connecting patients to the best local healthcare providers.
-We reviewed 118 LASIK Surgeons in Plattsburgh, NY, and chose this list based on their:
+We reviewed Plattsburgh LASIK Surgeons in Plattsburgh, Plattsburgh, and chose this list based on their:

 - Qualifications and education

 - Past customer experiences

 We used AI technology to analyze Plattsburgh reviews from Google, Yelp, and Facebook to find patients' favorite surgeons in the area.
 Our team then went through and hand picked our list of the best LASIK surgeon in Plattsburgh.

 850 Boul. le Corbusier, Laval, Quebec H7N 0A8, Canada

 The Laval lasik surgeon practice receives outstanding reviews for its excellent surgeons, kind and informative staff, quick results, and life-changing procedures.
 Patients comment on the professional, competent, and attentive service.
 Many highly recommend the practice for its personalized care and impressive surgical outcomes.

 - The staff at Lasik MD Laval are friendly, kind, and helpful, making patients feel at ease throughout the entire process.

 - The surgeons, such as Dr. Mounir Bashour and Dr. Mélanie Roy, are highly recommended by satisfied patients for their expertise and professionalism.

 - The surgery has provided life-changing results for many patients, improving their vision and eliminating the need for glasses or contact lenses.